The Togiak River · Bigger Water · Limited Small-Group Access

 The Operation Behind the Float

 I started Alaska Rainbow Adventures in 1993.
-I hold USFWS commercial use permits for the Togiak River and five other river systems in the Togiak National Wildlife Refuge and Katmai National Preserve.
+I hold USFWS commercial use permits for the Togiak River and other river systems in the Togiak National Wildlife Refuge, along with NPS permits for select Katmai-area waters.
 These permits represent over 30 years of operating professionally in some of the most demanding wilderness in Alaska.

 When you contact me, I respond personally.
-I answer questions honestly.
-If the Togiak isn’t the right fit for your group’s timing or target species, I will tell you that and point you toward the right option.
+If the Togiak is the right fit for your group, I will tell you.
+If the Goodnews, Kanektok, or another river makes more sense, I will tell you that too.

 Paul Hansen — Owner/Operator, Alaska Rainbow Adventures